Sponsor Toolkit World Maker Faire New York 2018

 Vehicle Access: No vehicles will be allowed onto the site after 9:00am on Saturday and Sunday.
 If a vehicle is part of your exhibit, it must be parked by this time.

 Shipments and Deliveries: Shipping and delivery drivers can use the main entrance to the New York Hall of Science and follow the signs to Shipping & Receiving for unloading.
-SLI Freight must be notified of all shipments and deliveries to schedule material handling and confirm a delivery window.
-We encourage you to have materials arrive before set-up day when possible.
+Please review the Shipping and Material Handling procedures here.

 Booth Teardown: Teardown and load-out will begin on Sunday evening when all attendees are off the grounds.
 The site closes at 9:00pm sharp.
-Teardowns requiring more time, or load-outs requiring a forklift, should be arranged for Monday, August 3rd.
-No early teardowns or exits allowed.
+Teardowns requiring more time, or load-outs requiring a forklift, should be arranged for Monday, September 23rd.
+No early teardowns or exits are permitted.

 Return of Empties: There will be a lapse of time between the end of the show and the return of your empties, of at least 45 minutes.
 Priority is given to to those with advance arrangements made with SLI.
 Please plan accordingly.